 The Company was incorporated on March 1, 1999, under the name "Minera Capital Corporation" pursuant to the Business Corporations Act (Yukon).
 The Company was continued into British Columbia on September 22, 2004.
 On September 22, 2005, the Company changed its name from "Minera Capital Corporation" to "Coronado Resources Ltd.".
 On May 28, 2019, the Company changed its name from "Coronado Resources Ltd." to "Interlapse Technologies Corp.".
 On June 9, 2021, the Company changed its name from "Interlapse Technologies Corp." to "LQwD FinTech Corp." in connection with completion of the Acquisition.
+On July 28, 2023, the Company changed its name from "LQwD Fintech Corp." to "LQWD Technologies Corp.".

-The head office of the Company is located at 407-1168 Hamilton Street, Vancouver, British Columbia, V6B 2S2, and its registered and records office is located at 400-725 Granville Street, Vancouver, British Columbia, V7Y 1G5.
+The head office of the Company is located at 1710-1050 W. Pender Street, Vancouver, British Columbia, V6B 2S2, and its registered and records office is located at 400-725 Granville Street, Vancouver, British Columbia, V7Y 1G5.

-As of the date hereof, the authorized capital of the Company consists of an unlimited number of Common Shares without par value, of which 97,777,807 Common Shares are issued and outstanding as fully paid and non-assessable.
+As of the date hereof, the authorized capital of the Company consists of an unlimited number of Common Shares without par value, of which 13,228,026 Common Shares are issued and outstanding as fully paid and non-assessable.